moehriegitt/hob3l/doc/scadformat.md

     polyhedron must not touch itself in a face, nor must there be zero-thickness walls.
   * Each edge must have exactly two adjacent faces.

+BUG: At the moment, this only works correctly of all face polygons are convex.

 ### rotate